All-Hands-AI/OpenHands/openhands/runtime/README.md

 - No container overhead
 - Fastest execution speed

-Note: This runtime provides less isolation than the Local Docker Runtime.
+Important: This runtime provides no isolation as it runs directly on the host machine.
+All actions are executed with the same permissions as the user running OpenHands.
+For secure execution with proper isolation, use the Local Docker Runtime instead.

 ### Remote Runtime